 - Schools.
-This can include sort after public school zones as well as desirable private schools.
-Proximity to schools can contribute a lot toward capital growth.
+This can include sorting after public school zones as well as desirable private schools.
+Proximity to schools can contribute a lot towards capital growth.

 - Culture/community.
 It’s a positive attribute for a location to have a good community vibe/feel.
 This is often present in local shopping strips and the mixture of businesses adds a lot to this attribute.
 Some inner suburbs lack this and it’s to their detriment.

 - Healthcare.
 Proximity to hospitals is important to some buyers, particularly older folk.

 - Transport.
 This includes good public transport easily within walking distance as well as major arterial roads.